 Palm olein baby formula is safe for your baby

 Is palm olein bad for babies?
 No, it’s completely safe for your infant to consume palm oil as it’s rich in saturated fat and mimics breast milk.

 It’s only if you’re concerned about calcium absorption that you should seek out other options.
 Palm oil in formula milk may be less effective for your baby’s development in some cases where calcium isn’t absorbed properly, but it isn’t unsafe and won’t cause any adverse reactions.

 Which formula uses which oil?

-For your convenience, herewith a list of South African newborn formula brands (in alphabetical order) with their fat sources summarised.
-If your formula tin only lists “linoleic acid”, that’s usually sourced from rapeseed (canola) or soy oil.
+For your convenience, here is a list of South African newborn formula brands (in alphabetical order) with their fat sources summarised.
+If your formula tin only lists “linoleic acid”, that is usually sourced from rapeseed (canola) or soy oil.